Arjit Taneja: Breakthrough and establishment (2014–present)

 In July 2023, he made a cameo appearance in Karan Johar's Rocky Aur Rani Kii Prem Kahaani.

 Arjit was also cast in Fuh Se Fantasy web series opposite Nyra Banerjee.
 Season 2 EP 1 premiered on 17 August 2023 on Jio Cinema.

-On 14 October 2023, the Grand Finale of the stunt based reality TV show Fear Factor: Khatron Ke Khiladi 13 aired on Colors TV.
-Taneja emerged as 1st runner-up.

-From November 2023 to May 2025, he is portraying Virat Singh Ahuja opposite his former Kumkum Bhagya co-actor Sriti Jha in Zee TV's Kaise Mujhe Tum Mil Gaye.
-In June 2025, he playing Rishi Chatterjee in StarPlus's Jhanak opposite Riya Sharma.
+In November 2023, he was cast as the lead opposite his former Kumkum Bhagya co-actor Sriti Jha in Zee TV's Kaise Mujhe Tum Mil Gaye which gained him immense popularity for his character Virat Singh Ahuja.
+The show ended in May 2025 completing more than 500 episodes.
+In June 2025, he started playing lead character Rishi Chatterjee in StarPlus's Jhanak opposite Riya Sharma.
 In September 2025, he quit the show.